GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Summary and conclusions

-\item GS\_4891 hosts a metal-rich, ionized outflow around the central regions that extends out to $r_{\rm out}$=$1.2$~kpc.
-The ionized outflow reaches maximum velocities $r_{\rm out}\sim400$~km/s, yielding an outflowing mass rate, $\dot{M}_{\rm out}\sim2$, that is significantly smaller than the SFR in the host region, $44.8\pm5.6$~M$_{\odot}$/yr.
-The corresponding low mass-loading factor, $\eta\sim0.05$, implies that the outflow has little effect on the star formation rates of the host.
+\item GS\_4891 hosts a metal-rich, ionised outflow around the central regions that extends out {to $r_{\rm out}$=$1.5$~kpc}.
+The ionised outflow reaches maximum velocities $r_{\rm out}\sim400$~km/s, yielding an outflowing mass rate, $\dot{M}_{\rm out}\sim4$, which is significantly smaller than the SFR in the host region, $57.6\pm7.4$~M$_{\odot}$/yr.
+The corresponding low mass-loading factor, $\eta\sim0.04$, implies that the outflow has little effect on the SFRs of the host.

 \end{itemize}

 The results obtained in this work indicate that the system around GS\_4891 might be in a pre-merger stage, based on the large differences in metallicities and the lack of a high gas disturbance between GS\_4891 and GS\_4891\_n that would have been indicative of an ongoing merger.
 This work showcases the potential of NIRSpec IFS observations to study the internal structure and close environment of high-redshift systems, which is the main goal of the GA-NIFS survey.